Alan Haller: Career after football

 On September 1, 2021, Haller was named the athletic director at Michigan State University.
 Haller was the 20th athletic director in the school's history at that time.
-He had just prior served as the Assistant Vice President and Deputy Athletic Director for Michigan State Athletics.
+He had just prior served as the assistant vice president and deputy athletic director for Michigan State athletics.

+Michigan State University announced in May 2025 that Alan Haller is no longer serving as vice president and director of intercollegiate athletics, effective May 11, 2025.

 Prior to his tenure in the MSU Athletic Department, Haller was a police officer with the Michigan State University Police Department for 13 years.

-Personal
+Personal life

 Haller graduated from Michigan State with a B.A. in criminal justice and after his rookie season, he spent time as an intern in the Cleveland district attorney's office.
 He has two sons, Devin and Blake, and a daughter Allison.